acode/cli/README.md

 It wouldn't have been possible without a bunch of amazing people.

-[Brian LeRoux](https://twitter.com/brianleroux) kickstarted us in this direction.
+- [Brian LeRoux](https://twitter.com/brianleroux) gave us our first push and kickstarted us in this direction.

-[Boris Mann](https://twitter.com/bmann) threw his support in from day one when we first launched [Nodal](https://github.com/keithwhor/nodal).
+- [Boris Mann](https://twitter.com/bmann) threw his support in from day one when we first launched [Nodal](https://github.com/keithwhor/nodal).

-[TJ Holowaychuk](https://twitter.com/tjholowaychuk) has been sharing great ideas about the server-less movement and his [Apex Framework](https://github.com/apex/apex) has certainly been an inspiration.
+- [TJ Holowaychuk](https://twitter.com/tjholowaychuk) has been consistently sharing great ideas about the server-less movement and his [Apex Framework](https://github.com/apex/apex) has certainly been an inspiration.

-The amazingly talented people and friends of [AngelPad](https://angelpad.org) who pick us up when we're low and put us in our place when we need to get work done.
+- The amazingly talented people and friends of [AngelPad](https://angelpad.org) who pick us up when we're low and put us in our place when we need to get work done.

 ## Contact